syncfusion-content/wpf-docs/wpf/GridControl/Testability-Frameworks.md

 3. Run the test HelloWorld_Test.
 * This will automatically focus the running Grid application and perform automated testing.
->  Note: The sample test procedure mentioned above requires the sample to be run individually, in normal automated testing, this would be included in the TestInitialize method to start the application.
+N> The sample test procedure mentioned above requires the sample to be run individually, in normal automated testing, this would be included in the TestInitialize method to start the application.